DmytroFlakac/IPP-project/README.md

 ## Error Handling
 Implements detailed error reporting for various failure scenarios, exiting with appropriate codes:
-- 21: Incorrect or missing header.
-- 22: Unknown or invalid opcode.
-- 23: Other lexical or syntactic errors.

 ## Testing and Extensibility
 The script's structure allows for straightforward unit testing and extensibility, accommodating future IPPcode24 modifications with minimal changes.